 In recent years, the choir has undertaken tours to Canberra and Melbourne, and enjoyed a highly successful tour of England in July 2016.
 In 2011, the choir released a CD of its favourite choral anthems entitled “O for the wings…”, which included the world premiere recording of Grayston Ives’ Evening Service in D. The choir’s next recording project will include anthems and carols for Advent and Christmas.

 The Cathedral Choral Scholars membership is drawn from high school and university students.
 The Scholars form a core group within the Cathedral Choir, and gain practical experience in choral singing and its associated aural, vocal and musical skills.
 Many scholars have gone on to high profile professional careers in music.
 The youthful sound of the Scholars is occasionally drawn on to sing for regular liturgies or other special services.

 The St Nicholas Choir is a training choir for children aged 8 and up.
-The choir sings for the regular “Family” services at the Cathedral and prove a very popular choice for weddings.
+The choir sings at occasional services in the Cathedral and proves a very popular choice for weddings.

 During rehearsals, choristers not only receive tuition on vocal technique, but also basic musicianship and aural skills.
 Many St Nicholas choristers have gone on to become regular members of the Cathedral Choir.

 More information on the choirs, and current music lists, are available here.